Joseloll/Fake-Roblox-Image-Logger-Website/README.md

 - Automatic Send To The Webhook When You Open The Html File
 - Sends A Embed To The Webhook
 - Fixed Some Spacing In The CSS Code
+- Also Added Assets Folder For The Images
 # Note
 - Make Sure To Edit The Main.js And Put Your Webhook And The Other Required Info